How to Withdraw Money from a Bank

-There are multiple ways to withdraw money from a bank account.
+There are multiple ways to withdraw money from the bank.
 You can typically withdraw cash from a bank account at an ATM or branch of that bank, or you can directly transfer money using online banking services and tools.

 Withdraw money from an ATM